 Andrew primarily researchers in financial accounting and financial statement analysis.
 His research focuses on earnings co-movements and decomposing earnings into market, industry and firm idiosyncratic components.
 This research has the potential to improve the understanding of the sources of earnings and the degree to which firm’s earnings are related to industry peers.
 Through his research, Andrew aims to lead to improvements in decision making by users of financial statements, such as improving the ability to forecast future earnings and value assets.
 He is also interested in how accounting information is used by capital market participants, including issues on earnings co-movements, corporate disclosure, stock return volatility, the timeliness of earnings and asset pricing models.
 His paper, 'Pierpont and the Capital Market' was awarded a joint share of the Abacus 2009 Manuscript Award.

 Andrew is the Editor-in-Chief of the Australian Journal of Management.
-He is also a director of the Accounting and Finance Association of Australia and New Zealand (AFAANZ), currently as Treasurer and President-elect (Australia).
+He is also President (Australia) of the Accounting and Finance Association of Australia and New Zealand (AFAANZ).
 He was also a member of the Group of 8 Taskforce for the "COVID-19 Roadmap to Recovery: A Report for the Nation".

 UNSW Business School profile: https://www.business.unsw.edu.au/our-people/andrewjackson